This section describes the requirements, access privileges, and other features of HVR when using Oracle for replication.

 Further channel configuration changes are not required; HVR automatically detects encryption and opens the wallet when it is encountered.

-HVR does not support capturing encrypted (TDE) tables on HP-UX platform.
+HVR does not support capturing encrypted (TDE) tables on the HP-UX platform.

 Log Read Method - SQL (LogMiner)

-HVR captures changes using the SQL log read method (Capture /LogReadMethod=SQL).
-In this method, HVR reads transaction log records using a special SQL function.
-This method reads change data over an SQL connection and does not require HVR agent to be installed on the source database machine.
+HVR captures changes using the SQL log read method (Capture /LogReadMethod = SQL).
+In this method, HVR uses dbms_logmnr package to read transaction log records using a special SQL function.
+This method reads change data over an SQL connection and does not require the HVR agent to be installed on the source database machine.
 However, the SQL log read method is slower than the DIRECT log read method and exposes additional load on the source database.

 The SQL log read method enables capture from LogMiner.